Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Discussion and conclusions

+The evaluation of GANs is still a challenging task.
+Recent findings have suggested that systematical assessment for EHR synthesizers is critical before their applications in different use cases \cite{yan2022multifaceted}.
+In this study, a comprehensive evaluation list is provided with regards to the fidelity, correlation, utility and privacy of the synthesis models.
+It is also worth noting that evaluation metrics should be properly chosen and implemented based on the purpose of the task, otherwise may lead to biased results.
+For example, recent findings \cite{zhang2022keeping} have reported that the traditional implementation of the discriminative score which trains the critic using the randomly initialised parameters, though widely used \cite{yoon2019time}, may lead to unreliable results.
+Improvement has been made to this evaluation metric for a more robust assessment, where the parameters of the trained generative model can be used for the critic's initialization.

+Finally, the conditional aspect of our model is currently limited as it can not generate patient-specific EHRs conditioning on information at a more granular level.
+Even though the proposed conditional GANs can synthesize a subgroup of patients with target outcomes or statuses that clinicians specify, it is still limited in incorporating personalised information during the conditional generation.
+Future work for developing GANs in healthcare data can be extended to patient-level EHRs generation, such as synthesizing counterfactual information of a target patient for treatment effect estimation \mbox{\cite{yoon2018ganite, qian2021synctwin}}.
+Ultimately, by constructing the ``synthetic twin'' of patients using GANs, the synthesis tool can become more generalisable for precision medicine and support the clinical decision making in delivering personalized healthcare.

 Synthetic data provides an alternative to sharing real patient data while preserving patient privacy.
 Results in our study demonstrate that the proposed EHR-M-GAN and EHR-M-GAN$_\texttt{cond}$ can generate realistic longitudinal EHR timeseries with mixed data types.
 By providing synthetic EHR data with higher fidelity and more variety, the proposed model can therefore enable faster development in AI-driven clinical tools with increased robustness and adaptability.
 In addition to the improved performance against the existing state-of-the-art benchmark models, augmentation provided by synthetic data during training boosts the predictive performance in downstream clinical tasks.
 EHR-M-GAN can help eliminate the barriers to data acquisition for healthcare studies, therefore overcoming the challenges posed by the paucity of medical data available and approved for research use.
+Despite the novelty of this study in filling the research gap for synthesizing longitudinal EHRs in mixed-type settings, we acknowledge that there is still a gap between the real EHRs data and its synthetic counterparts produced by current generative methods.
+Therefore developing advanced EHR synthesizers especially in mixed-type settings still requires active research in the future study.